 Integration into IDEs

-AQtime is tightly integrated into Microsoft Visual Studio and Embarcadero RAD Studio (and earlier versions of RAD Studio by CodeGear and Borland).
+AQtime is tightly integrated into Microsoft Visual Studio and Embarcadero RAD Studio.
 This feature provides you with the full AQtime functionality without leaving the IDE.
 You can create and manage AQtime projects, profile your applications and view profiling results directly from the IDE.
 See Development Tools Integration for more information.

 To start using AQtime, see the Getting Started topic of this help system.